Swiss lawmakers oppose government push to relax arms exports

 The Swiss weapons industry pushed for the concession, on the grounds that existing restrictions make it tough for them to compete with weapons producers in other countries.

-Switzerland’s defence industry includes state-owned RUAG Holding, as well as subsidiaries of General Dynamics and Germany’s Rheinmetall.
+Switzerland’s defense industry includes state-owned RUAG Holding, as well as subsidiaries of General Dynamics and Germany’s Rheinmetall.

 Swiss newspapers reported earlier this year that grenades made by RUAG, a German acronym for “Weapons Enterprise Corporation,” were seized from an Islamic State cache in Syria.